 If pirates were around today, they’d have one eye on Artist Residence Cornwall.
 Set in a dashing Georgian pile in the heart of historic Penzance, this boutique hotel is a bold and beautiful collection of one-of-a-kind rooms styled by local artists and the expert house team behind the Artist Residences in Brighton and London.
-The rustic-industrial Cornish Barn restaurant turns seasonal local produce into tasting plates and home-smoked specials, while next door in the lounge a roaring log fire greets guests returning from a bracing coastal walk.
+The rustic-industrial Clubhouse restaurant turns seasonal local produce into tasting plates and home-smoked specials, while next door in the lounge a roaring log fire greets guests returning from a bracing coastal walk.
 Mark this spot with an X, me-hearties.

 22, including one suites and a three-bedroom cottage.

 11am, or up to 12.30pm on request.
 Earliest check-in is 3pm, but flexible, subject to availability.

 Double rooms from £125.00, including tax at 20 per cent.

 Rates do not include breakfast; à la carte options from £2.50 for toast and jams, to £9 for the mini full-English.

 The hotel's town centre location makes exploring Penzance a (sea) breeze.
 Chapel Street itself is well worth a wander: it’s history-packed and has the blue plaques to prove it.
 Nelson’s victory (and death) at Trafalgar were announced from the minstrels’ balcony at the Union Hotel, the Brontës’ mother Maria Branwell lived at number 25, and there’s even an Egyptian-style townhouse from the 18th century, when Pharaoh-fashion was in vogue.